 - Optionally, modify the service properties on the Configuration tab of the Save As Offline Service Definition pane.

-- Under Finish Staging, click Analyze to identify potential issues or limitations.
+- Under Finish Staging, click Analyze to review for problems.

-The Messages tab displays errors and warnings raised by the analysis.
-Right-click a message to get more information, access the associated help topic, or access suggested fixes.
+Errors and warnings are listed on the Messages tab.
+Right-click a message to open its help topic or take corrective action in the software.
 Errors must be resolved before you can save the service definition.
 Resolving warnings is recommended but not required.

-- After you resolve errors, and optionally resolve warnings, click Save.
+- After you have resolved errors, and optionally resolved warnings, click Save.

 The Save As Service Definition File dialog box appears.